blst-security/firecracker/README.md

 ### Get help

-If you have any questions, please send us a message to [support@blstsecurity.com](mailto:support@blstsecurity.com) or ask us on our [discord server](https://discord.gg/WdHhv4DqwU).
+If you have any questions you can ask us on our [discord server](https://discord.gg/WdHhv4DqwU).

 You are also welcome to open an Issue here on GitHub.